Page last updated: September 18, 2020

 Schools, health care facilities, and other practice settings have been forced to adjust to restrictions put in place related to COVID-19.
 As a result, opportunities for graduate student clinicians and clinical fellows to be physically present with clients/patients to participate in supervised clinical experiences as planned also have needed to be altered or have been canceled.

-- Speech-language pathology programs are allowed to use clinical simulation for up to 75 hours of clinical hours.
+- Speech-language pathology programs are allowed to use clinical simulation for up to 75 hours of clinical hours; 25 hours of guided observation may be earned through the use of video recordings.

 - Audiology programs are permitted to count up to 10% of a student’s supervised clinical experience for ASHA certification through the use of clinical simulation.